studioespresso/craft-defaulttab/README.md

 Default Tab works on Craft 2.4.x, 2.5.x. and 2.6.x

-## Configuration
+## Settings

-Install the plugin and set a default title for your first tab.
-If you don't, the default title will be "Content".
-That's it.
-Enjoy.
+- Tab title: set the title for your default tab
+- Use title field: enable this give each new section a title field (only applies to Single sections)

 Brought to you by [Studio Espresso](https://studioespresso.co)